denisrobert/cleaningdata_course_project/codebook.md

 - X_? contains the feature values for each measurement.
 - y_? contains the activity code for each measurement.

 All three files contain the same number of rows, once for each measurement.
+The values represent the signals from the accelerometer and gyroscope in the phones, normalized and bounded to values between [-1, 1], as described in DATASET_README.txt

 ## Variables in the original dataset